Irfan Pathan: Making history

 Upon the team's return to India, Chappell experimented with Pathan by using him as an opening batsman in the Challenger Trophy prior to the late 2005 series against Sri Lankan cricket team.
 This yielded only moderate success with scores of 28 and 11 not out.
 Pathan took six wickets at 29.16 at an economy rate of 5.17.
 Pathan was subsequently used at No. 3 in the batting line-up in the First ODI against Sri Lanka in Nagpur, where he scored 83 runs from 70 balls to help India post a total of 6/350.
 Pathan also took 4/37 and 3/38 in the second and seventh matches at Mohali and Baroda respectively to win two-man of the match awards, taking ten wickets at 25.60 at ane economy rate of 5.22 for the whole series.
 He added a 35 in the final match and ended the series with 118 runs at 39.33, playing akey role in India's 6–1 triumph.
 Pathan continued his strong ODI form with another man of the match performance of 3/23 and a knock of 37 runs against South Africa in the second ODI in Bangalore, having scored 46 in the middle-order in the first match after a top-order collapse.
 He ended the series with six wickets at 20.33 at an economy rate of 4.69 and 83 runs at 27.66.

 After scoring two consecutive ducks in the Test series against Sri Lanka, Pathan was elevated to opening in the second innings of the Second Test in Delhi, after regular opener Virender Sehwag was down with illness.
 Having taken 3/34 from 22 overs in the first innings, Pathan scored 93 runs, building on a first innings lead of 60 to help set up a winning target of 436.
-In the following match in Ahmedabad, he scored 82 runs and combined in a century stand with V. V. S. Laxman to revive India after an early batting collapse saw five wickets fall during the first half of the opening day.
+In the following match in Ahmedabad, he scored 82 runs and combined in a century stand with Laxman to revive India after an early batting collapse saw five wickets fall during the first half of the opening day.
 He also took seven wickets at an average of 26.00 runs in the series, which India won 2–0.
 Pathan later admitted that he had been disappointed in failing to score a Test century.
 Following his strong performances in 2005, Pathan was promoted in December to an A-grade contract by the Board of Control for Cricket in India.